TakiShiwa/donate-with-upi/README.md

 ## Contributing 🤝

 Want to contribute?
 Follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) and feel free to [open an issue](https://github.com/TakiShiwa/donate-with-upi/issues) for suggestions or support.
+However, a credit to this repository is highly appreciated.

 ## Acknowledgments 🙏